RadarVisuals/RADAR/full_codebase_dump.md

 /*
   Core transition applied when opacity or transform changes.
-  This is the master duration for preset fades.
+  This is the master duration for scene fades.
 */
 .canvas {
   transition-property: opacity, transform;